top of page

 “And we prayed to our God and set a guard as a protection against them day and night.”
 Nehemiah 4:9

 I’ve noticed an alarming trend in the lives of Christians today.
-They encounter someone in great emotional, physical, or spiritual need and they automatically respond with the phrase, “I’ll be praying for you” as they casually saunter off.
+They encounter someone in great emotional, physical, or spiritual need and they automatically respond with the phrase, “I’ll be praying for you” as they casually saunter off into the sunset.
 Now in itself this is not bad, that is, if you do indeed remember that very specific prayer request and then take it to God in genuine heartfelt prayer later.
-But be honest, many times you have reflexively spoken those words only to quickly forget…and the prayer never parts your lips.
-I know I have.
+But be honest, many times those words are reflexively issued only to quickly forget them…and the prayer never parts your lips.
+I know I have been guilty.
 A while back I had a guy in front of me that was really hurting and although awkward, I prayed with him on the spot.
-I prayed for him in the middle of the moment, in the middle of his need, in the middle of his pain.
-As our tears flowed, God revealed something powerful to me.
-The difference between praying for someone and praying with someone.
+I prayed for him in the middle of the moment, in the middle of his need, and in the middle of his pain.
+As both of our tears flowed, God revealed something powerful to me.
+The huge difference between praying for someone and praying with someone.

 In Nehemiah chapter 4 we see the work of God under attack, that is, the rebuilding of the walls of Jerusalem.
-The surrounding peoples are as mad as wet cats that the work of God is going so swimmingly so they start by hurling ridicule and insults.
+The surrounding peoples are as mad as wet cats that the work of God is going so swimmingly, so they start by hurling ridicule and insults at the workers of God.
 And how does Nehemiah deflect those attacks?
-He stops and prays in the very moment, right there on that wall as he was working.
+He stops and prays in the very moment...right there on that wall as he was laying brick.
 The next attacks come as jeers and taunts.
-Nehemiah offsets them with prayers with the workers of God, right where they stood on that construction site.
-There are next threats of physical violence.
-You guessed it, Nehemiah prays with the people in the very moment.
+Nehemiah offsets them by praying with the workers of God...right where they stood on that construction site, dirty hands and all.
+There are next threats of physical violence to stop the work of God.
+And you guessed it, Nehemiah prays with his fellow workers in the very moment...right where they stood.
 Most people see Nehemiah as a man that got things done.
 An action man.
-But if you study the book of Nehemiah, you’ll see that he was a man that asked God to get things done and then simply met God where He was doing that work.
+But if you truly study the book of Nehemiah, you’ll see that he was a man that asked God to get things done.
+And then he simply met God where God was doing the work.

 Do you remember the very first thing Nehemiah did as God called him to rebuild the wall?
 He prayed for 4 solid months.
 He prayed 4 months for a job that only took 52 days to complete.
 Nehemiah was a man of prayer.
 And he didn’t carry around a notepad with him to write all the prayer requests down to only later pray for the needs of those around him.
 Nehemiah prayed in the moment.
 He prayed with the people.
 He prayed when the need arose.
 He prayed in the now.